drbergman/SMoReParS/TumorSpheroidABM/OxStudyFull/ODEFitting/data/README.txt

 OptimalParameters_UnLinkedHill:
     Optimal parameters for SM on cohort_2303301105 assuming that the chemo-induced death rate follows a Hill function that is independent for each phase.
+    The Hill coefficient was fixed at 3.
+    After running the script FitODEtoABM.m, I must have manually deleted this ind from the parameter dimension.